hribera/DAHSI/README.md

 make install
 ```

-* A fast implementation of BLAS and LAPACK is required by Ipopt.

 #### Ipopt

 To get, compile and install the latest version of IPOPT we run the following commands: